KameshLeVI/Advanced-C-Lab-Manual/module 10.md

-# EXP NO:10B  PROGRAM TO INSERT A NODE IN A LINKED LIST.
+# EXP NO: 4B  PROGRAM TO INSERT A NODE IN A LINKED LIST.
 # Aim:
 To write a C program to insert a node in a linked list.
 # Algorithm: